CharZS/MealPlanner/README.md

 This react app is still work in progress.

-It will server as a weekly meal planner, a pantry stock storage and a suggestion listing.
+The primary goal for this app is to avoid food wastage and saving on grocery bills.
+It would allow the user to fill in a pantry listing of all the food items already owened.
+It will then suggest meals using these ingredients as well as ingredeints that will need purchasing.

-The primary goal for this app is to avoid food wastage by using items listed in the pantry to suggest meals saved to your account with products you already have or will need to purchase.
-Therefore aiding in reusing as much produce as possible saving you both money and the need to throw food away.
+This will aid the user in reusing as much produce as possible saving both money and food wastage.

+Additional features will include:
+- Serving quantity: if serving of recipe is greater than household then suggestions to use leftovers for lunch, dinner or freeze, adding it to pantry listing;
+- API link to mysupermarket to transfer generated shopping list;
+- API calls to pull recipes from pinterest, shopping sites, fb;
+- Displaying the traffic light system with each recipe.